Teach a Toddler to Read

 Play is everything to young kids and it is all they need to do in order to learn.

 There are so many easy activities to teach toddlers letters that I’ve combined our favourites into one post.

 Activities that develop fine motor skills will also help to lay the foundations for writing later on.

 Click to read the full list of toddler letter activities here.

 7. Role play

-What I should have told her was that of you want a child to write well, then don’t ask them to write at all.
+What I should have told her was that if you want a child to write well, then stop asking them to practice for an hour each night.

 There are so many ways to encourage reading and writing that never involve asking a child to pick up a book or hold a pencil.

 Play and learning are the same thing.
 Don’t teach your toddler otherwise.

 Role play was always a huge success when I was an early years teacher.